tud-hri/joan/paper/paper.md

 Alternatively, virtual-reality-based driving simulators offer reasonable levels of realism, require relatively low-cost hardware, and are generally more flexible in terms of rapid algorithm development or experiment evaluation.
 Traffic simulators based on the Unity game engine have been developed for studying human-human interaction in mixed traffic [@bazilinskyy2020_coupled; @kearney2018_multimodal].
 However, both lack the framework to implement AV driving models, which is necessary to simulate mixed-traffic scenarios.

-Several game engine-based simulators exist that only specifically focus on AV algorithm development  (e.g., [@airsim2017fsr; @lgsvlsim;
+Several game engine-based simulators exist that only specifically focus on AV algorithm development  (e.g., @airsim2017fsr, @lgsvlsim,
-@dosovitskiy2017_carla]).
+@dosovitskiy2017_carla).
 While such simulators provide possibilities for implementing, training, and evaluating fully automated driving algorithm, they do not support human-in-the-loop experiments.
 A popular open-source simulators is CARLA (based on the Unreal-Engine); it provides a flexible and well-documented API, pre-trained automated driving models, common roadmap standards (OpenDrive), and is actively maintained.

 Silvera et al. extended Carla to support human-in-the-loop experiments [@Silvera2022].
 They created an affordable driving simulator primarily implemented in C++ and python that can be used for human-AV interaction experiments which leverages the benefits of CARLA for AV development.
 However, because their software is not set up with a more general experiment framework that allows customizability, their software is restricted to specific hardware (both for human input and VR headsets) and requires extensive programming to implement customized experiments.